Griffin-Thomas/mean-reversion-stock-strategy/docs/INTERPRETATION.md

   - (RSI/quality check bullets would appear if those conditions passed/fail messages.)

 ## Tips
-- If you don’t see a signal for a big mover, check RSI/quality rules or whether the symbol is in the fetched set.
+- If you don't see a signal for a big mover, check RSI/quality rules or whether the symbol is in the fetched set.
 - If a click loads stale data, hit Refresh; the app refetches and rescans.
 - Adjust thresholds in Settings if you want more/less aggressive entries (e.g., RSI oversold 35 instead of 30, different dip threshold).***